elisa-tech/wg-aerospace/docs/survey/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

 For collaboration on the various paper ideas, we're working to get a better environment set up that sync's with Github.
-For now, please contact Martin Halle <martin.halle@tuhh.de> to access whats is present in Overleaf!
+For now, please contact Martin Halle <martin.halle@tuhh.de> to access what's is present in Overleaf!